benyblack/rest-mock-core/README.md

 ```csharp
 mockServer.Config.Get("/api/product/").Send("It Really Works!");
 ```
-* If you call a address which are not configured, you will receive *"Page not found!"* with status code (404).
+* If you call a address which is not configured, you will receive *"Page not found!"* with status code (404).

 ## More
 There are some options to manage requests easier: